dwrobel/flatcam/README.md

 - added in Geometry Editor a new Tool: Transformation Tool.
 It still has some bugs, though ...
 - in Geometry Editor by selecting a shape with a selection shape, that object was added multiple times (one per each selection) to the selected list, which is not intended.
 Bug fixed.
 - finished adding Transform Tool in Geometry Editor - everything is working as intended
+- fixed a bug in Tool Transform that made the user to not be able to capture the click coordinates with SHIFT + LMB click combo
+- added the ability to choose an App QStyle out of the offered choices (different for each OS) to be applied at the next app start (Preferences -> General -> Gui Pref -> Style Combobox)
+- added support for FlatCAM usage with High DPI monitors (4k).
+It is applied on the next app startup after change in Preferences -> General -> Gui Pref -> HDPI Support Checkbox

 17.02.2019